Professor of Double Bass

 Robert Black's interests range from traditional orchestral and chamber music to solo recitals of cutting edge music, collaborations with actors, music with computers, movement-based improvisations with dancers, and live action-painting performances with artists.
 He has commissioned, collaborated, or performed with musicians from John Cage to D.J.
 Spooky, Elliott Carter to Meredith Monk, Cecil Taylor to Paquito d’Rivera, as well as many young emerging composers.

-From 2001-2010, Robert was on the Board of Directors for the International Society of Bassists (ISB) in 2001, and is the Director the ISB’s biennial International Composition Competition.
-For 7 years, he served as the editor of the New Score column in the Journal Bass World.
+For 10 years, Robert was on the Board of Directors for the International Society of Bassists (ISB), and for 7 years, he served as the editor of the New Score column in the Journal Bass World.
+He is currently the Director the ISB’s biennial International Composition Competition.
 He is a frequent adjudicator for the Concert Artists Guild Competition in New York City.
 He is also on the Advisory Board for the international radio program, Art of the States.

 Robert performs on a French double bass made by Charles Brugere in Paris in 1900.
 He tours with a B-21 instrument that he commissioned from French luthier, Patrick Charton.
 His principal German bows were made by W. Renz (1920’s) and Robert Dow (modern).